Comprehensive S.W.O.T Analysis of Yamaha

 Indirect competition: Despite the fact that every family owns a motorbike, scooters are gradually but steadily replacing motorcycles.
 At the same time, instead of acquiring a single motorcycle, many families have purchased cars.
 This rise in indirect competition is also a factor in Yamaha’s declining sales and poses a danger to the brand.

-Thanks to an excellent SWOT analysis, the brand has been able to stay at the top of its game, and with this, we have concluded the Yamaha case study.
+Thanks to an excellent SWOT analysis, the brand has been able to stay at the top of its game, and with this, we have concluded the case study on the SWOT Analysis of Yamaha.
 Let us now wrap it up in the section below.

 Conclusion